handoffcontracts/handoffcontracts/README.md

 AI has made drafting cheap and calibration scarce.
 The result is “workslop”: work that looks finished and quietly transfers its repair costs downstream.
 The damage concentrates at handoffs — the joints between contributors who lack the shared history to know what “good” means to each other.

-A handoff contract makes those expectations explicit and portable — agreed up front, when a collaboration is being set up, rather than sprung at the moment work changes hands (and, for work a contributor offers repeatedly, pre-staged before the project begins).
+A handoff contract makes those expectations explicit and portable.
+It is **agreed up front**, when a collaboration is being set up rather than sprung at the moment work changes hands — and it spans every handoff in the work, from setting the schedule through kickoff, interim exchanges, review, and final delivery.
 Each contributor — human or AI agent — declares five things:

 - **What I contribute** — the deliverable, named concretely
 - **What I require** — the inputs I need before starting